rintoj/ngx-virtual-scroller/README.md

     }
 }
 ```
 The ManualChangeDetection/Util classes are helpers that can be copy/pasted directly into your app.
 The code for MyEntryLevelAppComponent & SomeRandomComponentWhichUsesOnPush are examples that you'll need to modify for your specific app.
-If you follow this pattern, OnPush is much easier to implement.
+If you follow this pattern, _OnPush_ is much easier to implement.
 However, the really hard part is analyzing all of your code to determine *where* you're mutating state.
 Unfortunately there's no magic bullet for this, you'll need to spend a lot of time reading/debugging/testing your code.

 ## Performance - executeRefreshOutsideAngularZone

 This API is meant as a quick band-aid fix for performance issues.
 Please read the other performance sections above to learn the ideal way to fix performance issues.

-`ChangeDetectionStrategy.OnPush` is the recommended strategy as it improves the entire app performance, not just virtual-scroller.
-However, `ChangeDetectionStrategy.OnPush` is hard to implement. executeRefreshOutsideAngularZone may be an easier initial approach until you're ready to tackle `ChangeDetectionStrategy.OnPush`.
+`ChangeDetectionStrategy.OnPush` is the recommended strategy as it improves the entire app performance, not just _virtual-scroller_.
+However, `ChangeDetectionStrategy.OnPush` is hard to implement. `executeRefreshOutsideAngularZone` may be an easier initial approach until you're ready to tackle `ChangeDetectionStrategy.OnPush`.

-If you've correctly implemented ChangeDetectionStrategy.OnPush for 100% of your components, the executeRefreshOutsideAngularZone will not provide any performance benefit.
+If you've correctly implemented `ChangeDetectionStrategy.OnPush` for 100% of your components, the `executeRefreshOutsideAngularZone` will not provide any performance benefit.
 If you have not yet done this, scrolling may feel slow.
 This is because Angular performs a full-app change detection while scrolling.
 However, it's likely that only the components inside the scroller actually need the change detection to run, so a full-app change detection cycle is overkill.
 In this case you can get a free/easy performance boost with the following code:
 ```ts